intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Maintenance is most effective if it is responsive, which is greatly affected by how rapidly protocol changes can be deployed.
 For protocol deployments that operate on longer time scales, temporary workarounds following the spirit of the robustness principle might be necessary.
-If specifications can be updated more readily than deployments, details of the workaround can be documented, including the desired form of the protocols once the need for workarounds no longer exists and plans for removing the workaround.
+For this, improvements in software update mechanisms ensure that the cost of reacting to changes is much lower than it was in the past.
+Alternatively, if specifications can be updated more readily than deployments, details of the workaround can be documented, including the desired form of the protocols once the need for workarounds no longer exists and plans for removing the workaround.